Economy of Turkey: Main economic sectors

 As of November 2023, there are 1,086,670 registered companies based in Turkey.
-The sector with the highest number of companies registered in the country is manufacturing with 241,362 companies.
+The sector with the highest number of companies registered in the country is manufacturing, with 241,362.
 This is followed by wholesale trading and services with 197,476 and 187,325 companies respectively.

-Agricultural sector
+Agricultural, fishing and forestry sector

 The Atatürk Dam is the largest of the 22 dams in the Southeastern Anatolia Project.
 The program includes 22 dams, 19 hydraulic power plants, and the irrigation of 1.82 million hectares of land.
 The total cost of the project is estimated at $32 billion.